Skip to content

 )

-# Check the actual types assigned
+# Check assigned types

 print(type(myobs.component[0])) # <class 'IntegerComponent'>